mozilla/telemetry-next-node/README.md

 License
 -------

-The `telemetry-js-node` library is released on the MPL license - see `LICENSE` for details.
+The `telemetry-next-node` library is released on the MPL license - see `LICENSE` for details.